Darrington Bluegrass Festival FAQs

 Where is the nearest dump station?

 There are two dump stations, both located about half an hour from the campground, one to the north in Rockport at HM Steelhead Park and one on I-5 at the Smokey Point Rest Area.
+This rest area is sometimes closed, so check before you head there.
 There is a third dump station, open sporadically, at Whitehorse Regional Park Campground, 46609 North Mountain Road, just north of Darrington town.

 Are there in and out privileges at the campground?